 Nebraska is unique in having natural resources districts, and it also has public utilities.
 These are administered by elected officials.
 We like to call these the “alphabet” races– NRD, OPPD, NPPD, MUD, etc. The public power districts vary in size across the state.
 NPPD services many counties, even as far west as Scotts Bluff County.
 OPPD covers a major portion of the Eastern side of the state, and there are others.
 MUD provides water and natural gas for the more populated areas of the state.

 Nebraska’s Natural Resources Districts (NRD) cover the state, 23 in all.
-They are named after rivers and each district, with its sub-districts, has many candidates running for the opportunity “to solve flood control, soil erosion, irrigation run-off, and groundwater quantity and quality issues.”
+They are all named after rivers or parts of rivers (Upper Republican, Middle Niobrara, Lower Platte South, etc.).
+Each district, with its sub-districts, has many candidates running for the opportunity “to solve flood control, soil erosion, irrigation run-off, and groundwater quantity and quality issues.”
 As they say at their website, “Natural Resources Districts are unique to Nebraska because they are governed by locally elected boards and Nebraska is the only state in the union to have this system.”

 You might remember hearing the “One City, One School District” phrase.
 Some perceived that phrase to mean Omaha Public Schools wanted to “take over” the Millard School District to have better funding.
 Meanwhile in Sarpy County, Bellevue Schools wanted to reclaim land that had been sold to Papillion-LaVista Schools in the early 1980’s.
 Some lawsuits ensued and the Legislature got involved, eventually passing a bill, LB641, in 2007.

 According to Governor Heineman’s press release at that time, the purpose of the bill was “to resolve educational and boundary issues among several school districts in the Omaha metropolitan area.”
-The law provided for a Learning Community Coordinating Council to make decisions concerning the sharing of resources called the common levy.
+The law provided for a Learning Community Coordinating Council to make decisions concerning the sharing of resources which was called the "common levy."

 However, recently, the common levy was removed so now the job of the Learning Community was redefined to deal with early childhood education and family support for students in poverty.